mgamio/blog/_posts/2019-06-29-given-a-positive-number-n-find-the-smallest-number-with-the-same-number-of-digits.markdown

 ---
 layout: post
 title:  "Given N, find the smallest number with the same number of digits"
+description: "Write an algorithm that, given an original number N, returns the smallest number with the same number of digits.
+For instance, given 123, return 100"
 date:   2019-06-29 14:18:45 +0100
 read_time: true
 categories: algorithms